thomaspinckney3/cs4501/Project2.md

 What to turn in
 ---------------

-The teaching staff should be able to run your app entirely by using docker-compose up.
+You'll send us the link to your github repo and a tag with the version of your code we should use.
+We'll checkout the code, run "docker-compose up" and expect things to run.

 You can assume we have a clean mysql database called 'cs4501' with user 'www' of password '$3cureUS' (as we configured in project1) for your models container to hook up to.
-For this project, we would expect your current iteration to have serveral GET APIs and serveral POST APIs.
+For this project, we expect your project to have APIs for each model for creating, reading, updating and deleting (basic CRUD operations).
+Make sure you do not omit error checking.

-Something that need to be executed by the docker-compose.yml (some of them may be repetitions from the previous section):
+As a reminder, some things that need to be executed by the docker-compose.yml:

 * run makemigrations (I strongly discourage you from committing your migration files.
 Why?
 Come to office hours and we can discuss!)
 * run migrate